Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

 - Excel sheets (.xlsx), which containt the different binding energies of the target molecules.

-Examples of the stated output files can be found under [output](Example/Output)
+Examples of the stated output files can be found under [output](Example/Output) *: The substructure file defines the locations of atoms at the outer edges of the resin model.
+These atoms are "frozen" during the minimization step to preserve the structural integrity of the resin while allowing the rest of the system to relax.
+The substructure file can be generated manually within the MacroModel Minimization Tool of the Schrödinger’s Maestro software.
+An example of the SBC file structure is shown below:
+“FXAT    1000      0      0      0    -1.0000     0.0000     0.0000     0.0000
+FXAT   10001      0      0      0    -1.0000     0.0000     0.0000     0.0000”
+Each line in the file begins with the command FXAT, which directs MacroModel to freeze the designated atom during the minimization process.
+The second column specifies the atom identifier, and a value of -1.0000 in column six indicates that the atom is fully restrained, ensuring it remains immobile throughout the minimization.

 # Contacts
 If you have any question regarding this KNIME workflow, you can contact us: